 If you’ve never seen a high-end fashion photo shoot before, then take a look.
-I’ve seen dozens of other photo shoots of products and models, but never one that shows you that gives you the same sense of hecticness that this one does.
+I’ve seen dozens of other photo shoots of products and models, but never one that gives you the same sense of hecticness that this one does.
 It’s obvious that a lot of work goes on behind the scenes to set up a good photo shoot, but many videos only give you a brief glimpse or skip it completely.
 This video, however, really gives you a feeling of what it’s like being on a real fashion shoot:

 It’s amazing how business-like a creative job such as photography can be.
 The photographer here, David Thompson, is very careful about keeping a schedule.
 He knows how much time he needs to put into this shoot to make it look good and to make it profitable for himself.
 In the beginning of the video he even seems a little snobby, but he’s not really, he’s just doing business.
 This is his job.
 This is how he makes a living.
 And if he’s not serious about it, then it won’t work.